ihsn/SDCPractice/sdcMicro.rst

 -  The class of a certain variable is not accepted by the function, e.g., a categorical variable of class numeric should be first recoded to the required class (e.g., factor or data.frame).
-Section 7.4 shows how to do this.
+In the Section `Classes in R`_ is shown how to do this.

 -  After manually making changes to variables the risk did not change, since it is not updated automatically and has to be manually